One of the most powerful artworks of all time

 Like other works done by the same artist, this particular one has a transition theme that allows objects to express their potential for the viewer to get information about the poetic dynamic.

 What does Leviathan refer to?

 ‘Leviathan’ is a biblical beast1 and while the intention might not have been to replicate its negative energy, Kapoor’s sculpture is an inflated artwork of giant proportion.
-It is situated at the square meter nave of the neoclassical and art nouveau building with both it’s inside and outside being expressive to visitors.
+It is situated at the square meter nave of the neoclassical and art nouveau building, both inside and outside, being expressive to visitors.